 Onions have high level of acid content, which cause hurt burn and throat discomfort to your bearded dragon when eaten.
 The Folate (Folic Acid) & ascorbic acid portions found in onions form a high pH environment in chyme within the stomach thus inhibiting normal working of digestive enzymes (high acid levels inactivates the digestive enzymes).

-Raw onions when eaten causes burning sensation (due to acid content) on the tongue and inner lining of Bearded dragon’s mouth.
-This feeling makes the pet get agitated or angry leading to loss of appetite.
+- Raw onions when eaten causes burning sensation (due to acid content) on the tongue and inner lining of Bearded dragon’s mouth.
+This feeling makes the pet get agitated or angry leading to loss of appetite and they can’t mate.

 The red onions (normally fed to bearded dragons most – have white fleshy interior leaves and are sweet) have compound that affect the red blood cells of your bearded dragon leading to low cell count.